M. K. Indira: Career

 Her first published novel was Tungabhadra, released in 1963.
 This was followed by Sadananda (1965), Gejje Pooje (1966) and Navaratna (1967).
 Her most well-known work is however Phaniyamma, which was released in 1976.
 Phaniyamma is a novel based on the life of a child widow whom Indira knew during her childhood.
 Indira heard the story when the widow narrated it to Indira's mother.
 This novel has been a subject matter of discussion in many books related to feminism.
 Indira has written more than fifty novels.

 Gejje Pooje was made into a film by director Puttanna Kanagal in 1969.
 Phaniyamma was made into a film by the director Prema Karanth, won many international awards.
 Indira's other novels made into films are Hoobana (Mutthu ondu Mutthu), Giribale, Musuku and Poorvapara.

 Honors and awards

 Indira's novels, Tungabhadra, Sadananda, Navaratna and Phaniyamma have won the Kannada Sahitya Akademi awards.
 This annual award is given to the best Kannada literature of the year.
 Thejaswini Niranjana has translated Phaniyamma to English, and this translation has won the Sahitya Akademi of India award and more awards.
 In view of her contribution to literature, an award is constituted in Indira's name and is given to the best women writers.
-Indiranagar, a neighborhood in Bengaluru, is named after her.